 Questions to Think About

 - Who is trying to help you to walk with Christ in the light right now?
-Do you have real help from people who are spiritually equipped to help you or are you struggling to follow Christ on your own?

 - Are you spiritually asleep or are you awake to the things of God?
 How can you tell?